 - Rwanda Dairy Competitiveness Project in Rwanda focusing on livestock.

 - Grewer U, Bockel L, Galford G, Gurwick N, Nash J, Pirolli G, Wollenberg E. 2016.
-A methodology for greenhouse gas emission and carbon sequestration assessments in agriculture: Supplemental materials for info note series analysing low emissions agricultural practices in USAID development projects.
+A methodology for greenhouse gas emission and carbon sequestration assessments in agriculture.
 CCAFS Working Paper no. 187.
-Copenhagen, Denmark: CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS); International Center for Tropical Agriculture (CIAT); Food and Agriculture Organization of the United Nations (FAO).
+Copenhagen, Denmark: CCAFS; CIAT; FAO.

 - Nash J, Costa C, Galford G, Gurwick N, Wollenberg E. 2015.
 Methods for Identifying Low Emissions Development Options in Agriculture.
 CCAFS Working Paper no. 147.
 CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS).
 Copenhagen, Denmark.

 - Nash J, Wollenberg L, Galford G, Richards M. 2016.
 Designing agricultural development investments to yield mitigation co-benefits in livestock and rice systems.
-Presentation at the USAID Feed the Futrue Global Learning and Evidence Exchage meeting on Cimate-Smart Agriculture.
+Presentation at the USAID Feed the Future Global Learning and Evidence Exchange meeting on Climate-Smart Agriculture.
 December 7, Siam Reap, Cambodia,

 - Wollenberg, E. April 26 2016.
 Reducing Emissions from Food Value Chains of Smallholders in Africa: Does the Evidence Weigh Up?
 AgriLinks blog